hackclub/ai-safety-dance/CONTRIBUTING.md

 * Part One is at `p1/p1.md`
 * and so on

-To build them into a static site, run the `build.js` Node script.
+To build them into a static site, `npm run build`.
 This will write your updates to the html files (`index.html`, `p1/index.html`, etc.)

 <details>
 <summary>Orbit flashcard build (uncommon)</summary>